 The specialized course in Astronomy and Astrophysics offers an advanced labwork.
 The experiments will take place at section Astronomy (Sand 1) or at section Computational Physics (Auf der Morgenstelle 10).
 The experiments in Nuclear Physics for students of Master Astro and Particle Physics will take place at Physikalisches Institut (Auf der Morgenstelle 14).

-In SS 2019 the labwork will be held as block during semester break from 29.07. - 09.08.2019 (Mo, We, Fr 9:00-18:00).
-If there should occur overlaps with other courses, single experiments might be shifted to later dates in agreement with the corresponding tutor.
+In SS 2019 the labwork will be held as block during semester break from 29.07. - 16.08.2019 (extended) (Mo, We, Fr 9:00-18:00).
+If there should occur overlaps with other courses or tests, single experiments might be shifted to later dates in agreement with the corresponding tutor.

 Preparatory meeting (arrangement of groups, discussion of possible scheduling conflicts): Tu.
 23.07.2019, 9:00 Uhr, Astronomy, Sand 1, lecture hall A 104 (orientation map, room map)